Introduction: How Does Liposuction work?

 How does liposuction work regarding recovery?

 Liposuction recovery is universally tolerable.
 Most patients describe the pain as soreness like when you have worked out really hard.
 You will be sore for several days with most of the pain having resolved following one week.
 Once off of your pain pills, you will be allowed to drive and complete your daily chores.
 Most patients will be back to normal after about one week.
 Since you do not have any lengthy incision lines, patients can even start physical activities at two weeks.
 This means going to the gym as early as two weeks to make your workout partners jealous.
-Generalized swelling is usually only minimal by the one month mark.
-So if you have any important activities or trips planned, make sure that you get your surgery done at a minimum one month prior.
+Generalized swelling is usually only minimal by the one-month mark.
+So if you have any important activities or trips planned, make sure that you get your surgery done a minimum of one month prior.

 How does liposuction work with regard to maintenance?